spine-tools/Spine-Toolbox/README.md

 from Windows Control Panel (use search with 'environment').
 [See specific instructions for all operating systems from this link](https://realpython.com/add-python-to-path/).

-3. If you want to use Python 3.10 or 3.11 on Windows, please install **Microsoft Visual C++ 14.0 or greater**.
-Get it with *Microsoft C++ Build Tools*: https://visualstudio.microsoft.com/visual-cpp-build-tools/.

-4. Install Git.
+3. Install Git.
 Windows version can be found here: https://git-scm.com/download/win.

-5. Test that Git is now in your PATH.
+4. Test that Git is now in your PATH.
 Open a new terminal after installing Git and type

        git --version

     If the output from this command is not the Git version, you need to add  `<git-install-path>/Git/cmd` into your PATH environment variable.

-6. Upgrade `pip` to the latest version (pip is a package manager for Python)
+5. Upgrade `pip` to the latest version (pip is a package manager for Python)

        python -m pip install --upgrade pip